Stack logo

 Run interactive steps first

-For Convex, when you first run npx convex dev (or npm run dev with the above scripts), it will ask you to log in if you aren't already, and ask you to set up your project if one isn't already set up.
+The first time you run Convex by using npx convex dev (or npm run dev with the above scripts), it will ask you to log in if you aren't already, and ask you to set up your project if one isn't already set up.
 This is great, but interactive commands that update the output text don't work well when the output is being streamed by multiple commands at once.
 This is the motivation for running npx convex dev --until-success before npx convex dev.

 • convex dev syncs your functions and schema whenever it doesn't match what you have deployed, watching for file changes.